Word@Work, Let God's Word energise your working day!

 Matthew 21:1-5

-Jesus was within a week of the end of His life.
+Jesus was within a week of His death.
 The King of Heaven was coming to the heart of the worshipping community in Jerusalem to face a hostile welcome and be rejected as an imposter (John 1:10-11).
 Jesus was not heading for a military confrontation though, but simply demonstrating what had already been prophesied in Zechariah 9:9.
+He was the King; but instead of a fine horse, He chose an unbroken donkey.

 Save Us!